Over $300 Million

 His son, John S. Berry Jr., is a former Army Ranger who served in Iraq and Bosnia.
 Additional attorneys in our firm are veterans, as well.

-Just as most people would not want to go through legal processes without competent representation, veterans deserve skilled and experienced representation as well.
+Just as most people would not want to go through other legal processes without competent representation, veterans deserve skilled and experienced representation as well.

 Our lawyers understand the claims process, what evidence is needed to establish service-connected PTSD, how to maximize your disability rating, and how to determine the proper amount of back pay you deserve.